 Wondering Whether a Special Needs Trust Is Right for You?

 The decisions you make regarding your estate plan can have consequences in the future.
 Want to make sure that you are making the best, most educated choice that you can so that your child with special needs can enjoy the quality of life that you want for them?
 I’d love to talk to you.
-Set up a meeting with me today so we can discuss how to approach your estate plan.
+Contact The Law Office of Whitney L. Thompson today so we can discuss how to approach your estate plan.